Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/UnfiledcontainersApi.md

 let unfiledcontainersApi = new UnfiledcontainersApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
-  'where': where_example // string | Optionally filter the list.
+  'where': where_example //  | Optionally filter the list.
 Here are some examples:

 *   where=(isRecord=true)